This contest is currently closed.

 How to Submit

-Black Lawrence Press accepts submissions and payment of the entry fee ($28) exclusively through our online submission manager, Submittable.
+Black Lawrence Press accepts submissions and payment of the entry fee ($30) exclusively through our online submission manager, Submittable.
 We are not able to accept submissions via email or postal mail.

-Beginning with the 2014 Hudson Prize competition, all entries will be read blind by our panel of editors.
 Manuscripts should include a title page (listing only the title of the work), table of contents, and when appropriate, an acknowledgments page.
 Manuscripts should be paginated and formatted in an easy-to-read font such as Garamond or Times New Roman.
 Manuscripts should be 45-95 pages in length (poetry) or 120-280 pages in length (prose), not including front and back matter (table of contents, title page, etc.).
 Identifying information for the author should not be included anywhere on the manuscript itself.
 You are welcome to include a brief bio or something about yourself in your cover note on Submittable, which will only be made accessible to the editorial panel after the group of Semi-Finalist and Finalist manuscripts has been chosen.

 Manuscripts containing individual stories, essays, or poems that have been previously published online or in print are absolutely eligible–please simply note previously published work on an acknowledgments page.
 On the other hand, if your manuscript has been previously published as a collection (including publication with a press, self-publication, online/digital publication, and publication in a small, limited-edition print run), then the manuscript is not eligible.